galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > 1.
-The quality of the sequences seems worse for the reverse reads than for the forward reads: lower mean quality of the sequences and stronger decrease at the end (mean value below 28)
+The quality of the sequences seems worse for the reverse reads than for the forward reads: lower mean quality of the sequences and stronger decrease at the end (mean value below 28).
+Lower-quality reverse reads .
 >    > > 2.
 We should trim the end of the sequences and filter them with **Trim Galore!** {% icon tool %}
 >    > >
 >    > {: .solution}